We pull off a lot of incredible feats with a relatively small staff of very talented people, including:

 - Amy Ashley-Burke, our Director of Meetings & Convention Services, started in data entry before moving into the meetings department as a meetings department admin (with quite a few diagonal moves prior to her current position).
 She leads logistics for housing, transportation and registration at the NACS Show.
 Amy also serves as top logistic lead for our second largest event, the NACS State of the Industry Summit.

-- Chris Rapanick, our Director of Business Development for NACS Research, started as a Manager and has grown his role and influence in developing both our CSX and State of the Industry offerings.
-His promotion to Director came as the result of his drive for expanded coverage, influence and solutions for our retail members.
+- Chris Rapanick, the Managing Director of NACS Research, started as a sales consultant for NACS’ CSX benchmarking service and has grown his role and influence in developing CSX and our State of the Industry enterprise.
+In the move to managing director, Chris assumed responsibility for the day-to-day operation of NACS Research and four direct reports.

 - Anna Ready Blom, our Director of Government Relations, has significantly expanded her responsibilities by taking on supervisory responsibilities of the Political Engagement team, which includes the NACSPAC Manager and Grassroots Manager.

-- Chris Blasinsky, Content Communications Strategist, started as the Communications Manager, became Managing Editor of NACS Magazine and Director of Editorial Projects on the Media team, and then moved to her current role on the Strategic Initiatives team.
+- Chrissy Blasinsky, our Digital and Content Strategist, was also our Content Communications Strategist and started with NACS as the Communications Manager.
+She was also the Managing Editor of NACS Magazine and Director of Editorial Projects on the Media team, and later moved to her current role on the Strategic Initiatives team.

 - Laura Beck, Marketing Director, started as a Marketing Coordinator, left the organization and came back as Marketing Specialist.
 Laura now oversees the marketing strategy for signature events and programs including the NACS Show, Leadership Forum, HR Forum and our Industry Update Luncheons.
 Her role has continued to evolve in helping to standardize integrated marketing plans with organization-wide event debriefs, intake meetings and strategic plans.